timuric/developer.sketchapp.com/_introduction/01-plugin-basics.md

 A Plugin is a collection of one or more **scripts**.
 Each script defines one or more **commands** which extend Sketch in some way.

-On disk, a Plugin is simply represented as a folder with the `.sketchplugin` file extension, containing a number of files and sub-folders, arranged in a [standard layout](/introduction/plugin-bundles/).
+On disk, a Plugin is just a folder with the `.sketchplugin` file extension, containing files and sub-folders, arranged in a [standard layout](/introduction/plugin-bundles/).

 One special file in this folder - `manifest.json` - describes the Plugin.
 Sketch uses this to find the names of the commands that the Plugin implements, and to create menu commands which allow you to execute them.